medcomdk/dk-medcom-carecommunication/input/pagecontent/StructureDefinition-medcom-careCommunication-communication-intro.md

 R = required and O = optional.

 A description of the above mentioned information can be found here: <br> **Author name:** The name of the person responsible for writing the message text.
-The author shall be described using a MedComCorePractitioner. <br>
+The author shall be described using a MedComCorePractitioner profile. <br>
 **Author role:** The role (Danish: stillingsbetegnelse) of the person responsible for writing the message text.
-The author role shall be described using a MedComCorePractitionerRole. <br>
+The author role shall be described using a MedComCorePractitionerRole profile. <br>
 **Relevant phone number:** A relevant phone number e.g. to the department from which the CareCommunication is sent.
 The phone number should be applied automatically and it is recommended to use the same phone number as in the SOR-register for the sender organisation.
 In case it is not possible to apply the phone number automatically, it shall be applied by the author. <br>
 **Timestamp:** Represents the real world event, where the user presses "send" to send the CareCommunication.<br> **Identifier:** An UUID version 4 with a reference to the assigner organisation.
-The assigner is a reference to the organisation who assigned the UUID, which will be the same as the initial sender organisation of the message segment.
+The assigner organisation is the organisation who assigned the UUID, which will be the same as the initial sender organisation of the message segment.
 If the attachment is modified and reattached, it shall be given a new UUID and the assigner shall be updated. <br>
 **Title:** The title of the attached file.
 This should be applied by the system. <br>
 **Creation:** The date and time for when the attachment is created.

 ##### Content of the message segments
 Message text must always be included in a CareCommunication, which applies to creating a new message, replying, forwarding, modifying and cancelling a message.
+All previous message segments with message text must be included in a message.

 Attachment must always be included the first time they are sent.
 When replying to a CareCommunication, the base64-encoded content in the element Communication.payload:attachment.content.data or the link in the element Communication.payload:attachment.content.url must not be included, to avoid sending the same content back and forth.
 Instead the identifier must be used to identify which attachment(s) or link(s) that must be displayed to the receiver.
 When forwarding, modifying and cancelling a message, all attachments must be included.